zenstackhq/zenstack-docs/blog/check-function/index.md

 }
 ```

-This will be a hard problem to solve since Prisma inherently doesn't support recursive queries.
+This will be a hard problem to solve since Prisma inherently doesn't support recursive queries (check [this issue](https://github.com/prisma/prisma/issues/3725) for details).
 A possible solution is to expand the recursion with a (configurable) finite levels of depth.

 Is this something your app needs?